Jul 11, 2025

 Through an equity, access, and success lens, this course explores the postsecondary planning and college admissions process, including current issues confronting school counselors and students in exploration, application, and admissions criteria for various types of colleges and college counseling for diverse student populations.
 The use of technology in the postsecondary and college process will also be explored.

-Prerequisite COUN 26582 with a minimum grade of D-
+Prerequisite Courses: COUN 26582 with a minimum grade of D-

 • COUN 26550 - Introduction to Play Therapy